 Workplace conflict will inevitably arise in any organization.
-But when it does, your managers need to be trained to quickly and efficiently resolve issues, have difficult conversations, and help fix damaged working relationships.
+But when it does, your managers must be trained to quickly and efficiently resolve issues, have difficult conversations, and help fix damaged working relationships.
 After all, how we respond to conflict often determines whether the outcome is positive or negative.

-In short, you want your team to understand how to turn issues into opportunities for innovation and for collaboration – or at the very least, to keep a workplace conflict from becoming destructive.
-The best way to teach them those skills?
-Invest in conflict resolution training for managers.
+In short, you want your team to understand how to turn issues into opportunities for innovation and collaboration – or, at the very least, to keep a workplace conflict from becoming destructive.
+So what is the best way to teach them those skills?
+First, invest in conflict resolution training for managers.

 At Hone, we’ve created a science-backed method to help people leaders resolve conflicts and issues on their teams.
 Our conflict resolution training for managers model has three steps:

 - Diagnose the conflict

 - Recap, request, and re-evaluate

 Here’s a detailed look at what each step entails and how to create conflict resolution training for managers that will train them to resolve workplace issues with ease: